 In Traditional Chinese Medicine (TCM), coltsfoot flowers are plants that belong to the 'Herbs that relieve coughing and wheezing' category.
 In TCM Phlegm is a condition of Stagnation of Fluids which tends to start in the Spleen and then goes to the Lungs.
 If this overly accumulates it thickens and becomes pathological Phlegm.
 Phlegm, being a form of Stagnation, often starts as being Cool and transforms to Hot as the condition progresses.
 Herbs that relieve coughing and wheezing treat branch symptoms of this Stagnation and tend to have antitussive, expectorant, diuretic or laxative properties.

 Coltsfoot flowers also taste Bitter and Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like coltsfoot flowers tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like coltsfoot flowers tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.